mobify/schemer/README.md

 Schema comparison tool for Adaptive.js 1.0 projects.

 ## What's a schema?
-A schema's the saved context values for an Adaptive.js view.
-This represents the state of a saved fixture (essentially the saved page the view is intended for), when the view is applied to it.

-## What does this tool do?
-It allows you to compare the saved schema against the current version, and highlights any variations, surfacing unintended changes to the schema.

-## What's the difference between a `schema` and a `context`?
 A schema is a context against a view/fixture pair, with some metadata.
 In other words, the schema will contain: